mgrzeszczak/aoc-clojure/README.md

-# aoc-2020-clojure
+# aoc-clojure

-Advent of code 2020 solutions in Clojure.
+Advent of code solutions in Clojure.